SalvationDevelopment/Salvation-Development-Charter/README.md

 - We are making software for users, not developers.
 Dont make things that are locked to one operating system, lack ui, require many dependencies or require crafted non-default configuration.
     - Setup should be as few steps as possible.
 - Do not leave the development room in an argumentative state, this signifies the same as abandoning your post.
 You forfeit administrative privileges and and staff status by doing this.
+- Use version control, this is not negotiable.

 Culture